Wine Harbour, Nova Scotia: History

-A Portuguese vessel loaded with wine was wrecked here.
-Its cargo flowed into the harbour, establishing the name.
+Wine Harbour was named when a Portuguese vessel loaded with wine was wrecked here, and its cargo flowed into the harbour, establishing the name.
 The Indian name was "Pebumkeegunech" which when translated to English means "fish spawning place" or "an outlet cut through the sand".
 In 1818, one family consisting of five persons settled here and cleared 10 acre.
 This was probably the family of John Walters, a native of North Carolina and a veteran of the American Revolutionary War who settled in Nova Scotia around 1811 or 1812.